-My reply (edited for this context a bit):
+My reply (edited for this context a bit), which basically suggests you consider context whenver you review:

 You are right, they probably won't reach the standard for publishing, at least not often!
 But, I think the better way to interpret this is whether they are publishable within the class setting-that is, would it fit in well in a proceedings volume/website of course work.
 This proceedings would be public, and peer-reviewed (by you), but understandably less complete than you'd see in GRL (well, at least less so than some of the articles in GRL).